Avian malaria

 Avian malaria is a parasitic disease of birds, caused by parasite species belonging to the genera Plasmodium and Hemoproteus (phylum Apicomplexa, class Haemosporidia, family Plasmoiidae).
 The disease is transmitted by a dipteran vector including mosquitoes in the case of Plasmodium parasites and biting midges for Hemoproteus.
 The range of symptoms and effects of the parasite on its bird hosts is very wide, from asymptomatic cases to drastic population declines due to the disease, as is the case of the Hawaiian honeycreepers.
 The diversity of parasites is large, as it is estimated that there are approximately as many parasites as there are species of hosts.
+As research on human malaria parasites became difficult, Dr. Ross studied avian malaria parasites.
 Co-speciation and host switching events have contributed to the broad range of hosts that these parasites can infect, causing avian malaria to be a widespread global disease, found everywhere except Antarctica.

 Cause

 Avian malaria is most notably caused by Plasmodium relictum, a protist that infects birds in all parts of the world apart from Antarctica.
+Captive penguins in non-native environments are exposed to the protozoa without having coevolved with them and are especially sensitive to infection.
+The most common presentation of the disease in affected penguins is acute death.
+Infection of wild penguins is reported and a greater understanding of the significance of such infections is required.
 There are several other species of Plasmodium that infect birds, such as Plasmodium anasum and Plasmodium gallinaceum, but these are of less importance except, in occasional cases, for the poultry industry.
 The disease is found worldwide, with important exceptions.
 Usually, it does not kill birds.
-However, in areas where avian malaria is newly introduced, such as the islands of Hawaiʻi, it can be devastating to birds that have lost evolutionary resistance over time.
+However, in areas where avian malaria is newly introduced, such as the islands of Hawaiʻi, it can be devastating to birds that have lost evolutionary resistance over time, like the Mohoidae family.